iappyx/Instrumenta/README.md

 - Steps counter (per slide and cross-slides)
 - Agenda pages
 - Stamps
+- Move stamps on and off this slide / all slides
+- Remove stamps from this slide / all slides
 - Insert special characters
 - Insert process (SmartArt)